Understanding the 83(b) Election and Restricted Stock

 How The 83(b) Election Can Effect The Taxation of Restricted Company Stock

 The 83(b) election must be made within 30 days of receiving restricted stock and can substantially reduce the associated tax liability.
-Making the 83(b) election can be beneficial for the recipient of restricted stock, as it allows them to recognize the full economic value of the stock at the time of vesting, rather than when it is actually sold.
+Making the this election can be beneficial for the recipient of restricted stock, as it allows them to recognize the full economic value of the stock at the time of vesting, rather than when it is actually sold.

 Restricted Stock Awards